 Geraldine is a tiny town located in the state of Alabama.
 With a population of 913 people and just one neighborhood, Geraldine is the 306th largest community in Alabama.

-Unlike some towns, Geraldine isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Geraldine are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Geraldine is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Geraldine is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Geraldine who work in business and financial occupations (13.73%), architecture and engineering (11.60%), and sales jobs (10.62%).

-Being a small town, Geraldine does not have a public transit system used by locals to get to and from work.
+Geraldine is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The overall education level of Geraldine is somewhat higher than in the average US city of 21.84%: 28.54% of adults 25 and older in the town have at least a bachelor's degree.